lidawei1975/deep/README.md

 7. auto_ppp: yes or no. If yes, the program will adjust PPP automatically using cubic spline interpolation method.
 Unless you have a good reason, this should always be set to yes.

+8. negative: yes or no. If yes, Deep Picker will also pick negative peaks.

 # How to use Voigt Fitter
 Command line arguments of nonlinear peak fitter program "voigt_fit"